From simplicial Chern-Simons theory to the shadow invariant I: Chern-Simons theory on in the torus gauge

 In the special case where $\Sigma \cong S^2$ and $m=3$ we obtain

 where $N_{\mu_1 \mu_2 \mu_3}$ is the so-called ``Verlinde number'' associated to $(\mu_1,\mu_2,\mu_3)$.

-Let us emphasize that within the approach of the present paper we can obtain formula \eqref{eq_Gen_Verlinde} in a rigorous (and elementary\footnote{in particular, there is no need to involve any arguments based on the Ray-Singer torsion}) way from the rigorous version of Eq. \eqref{eq2.48} which we will introduce below, cf. Sec. \ref{subsec4.9} below (cf. also Sec. \ref{subsec4.10} and Remark \ref{rm_more_general_links} below).
-In fact we will evaluate the rigorous version of Eq. \eqref{eq2.48} for a considerably more general class of (ribbon) links, cf. Theorem \ref{main_theorem} and Remark \ref{rm_more_general_links} below.
+As we will see later, using the approach of the present paper we can obtain formula \eqref{eq_Gen_Verlinde} in a rigorous (and elementary\footnote{in particular, there is no need to involve any arguments based on the Ray-Singer torsion}) way from the rigorous version of Eq. \eqref{eq2.48} which we will introduce below, cf. Sec. \ref{subsec4.9} below (cf. also Sec. \ref{subsec4.10} and Remark \ref{rm_more_general_links} below).
+In fact we will evaluate the rigorous version of Eq. \eqref{eq2.48} for a considerably larger class of (ribbon) links, cf. Theorem \ref{main_theorem} and Remark \ref{rm_more_general_links} below.

 \end{remark}